 A copy of your current, unrestricted United States RN license or eligibility for licensure as a registered nurse.
 License verification from your nursing license registry website are acceptable.

-Two years of current critical care experience is required.
+Two years of current critical care experience within the last five years is required.

 Requirements can be found here